kagkarlsson/db-scheduler/README.md

 ### Scheduler configuration

 The scheduler is created using the `Scheduler.create(...)` builder.
-The builder have sensible defaults, but the following options are configurable.
+The builder has sensible defaults, but the following options are configurable.

 | Option  | Default | Description |
 | ------------- | ---- | ------------- |